geminiyellow/globalize/doc/hello-world/README.md

 Globalize.formatNumber( 12345 );
 ```

+Remember, when you point your browser at `./script-tag/index.html`, don't forget
-Open your JavaScript console to see the output...
+to open your JavaScript console to see the demo output...